babar-raza/package-descriptions/aspose.cloud/npm/Aspose.Email Cloud SDK for Node.js.md

 ```

 ## Getting Started with Business Card API

-The following are a few common usacases.
+The following are a few common use-cases.
 Read more about the [Business Card API](https://docs.aspose.cloud/display/emailcloud/Working+with+Contact+Cards).

 ### Parse Business Card Images to VCard File with Node.js

 ```js